ArcBlock/forge-docs/src/sdk/javascript.md

 ### 5.3 Format account balance

-You may notice that the token balance for `Alice` is a very large number, we can format that to human readable number with help of `@arcblock/forge-util`.
+You may notice that the token balance for `Alice` is a very large number, the reason big number is used is the deterministic requirement of blockchain, we can format the big number to human readable string with functions provided by `@arcblock/forge-util`.

 > For all utility methods of `@arcblock/forge-util`, please refer to the [documentation](/forge/sdks/javascript/latest/module-@arcblock_forge-util.html)